Universal Rank Inference via Residual Subsampling with Application to Large Networks: Rank inference via residual subsampling

 where in the last line we have used $\sum_{i<j}\sigma_{ij}^2\leq n\alpha_n^2$ and $\alpha_n^2\lesssim n$.
-This contradicts to \eqref{eq: cond-var}!
-Therefore, in this case the central limit theorem fails to hold under the null hypothesis.
-In fact, by checking the proof of Theorem \ref{thm1}, we see that the intrinsic problem is when aggregating too many terms from the residual matrix, the noise accumulation is no longer negligible, canceling the first order term $\sum_{i\neq j}\sigma_{ij}^2$, and consequentially makes the central limit theorem fail.
-Similar phenomenon happens under the alternative hypothesis as well.
-This justifies the necessity of the subsampling step.
+This contradicts \eqref{eq: cond-var}.
+Further, by checking the proof of Theorem \ref{thm1}, we see that the intrinsic problem is when aggregating too many terms from the residual matrix, the noise accumulation is no longer negligible, canceling the first order term $\sum_{i\neq j}\sigma_{ij}^2$, and consequentially makes the central limit theorem fail.
+Similar phenomenon happens under the alternative hypothesis as well. \end{example}